Glossary

 Cluster

-A group of Arctic agents that share the same license and coordinate to provide overlay networking.
-Peers in a cluster discover each other, synchronize configuration, and establish encrypted tunnels automatically.
+A group of Arctic agents that coordinate to accelerate TCP traffic between hosts.
+Cluster membership is defined by the CustomerID carried in the license: two peers merge state only when their CustomerIDs match.
+Peers in a cluster discover each other, prove their identity, synchronize configuration, and establish encrypted tunnels automatically.
 See Clustering for how clusters work.

 Compose

 A declarative configuration format for Arctic deployments.
-Compose files define peers, services, routes, and network topology in a single YAML document, letting you manage your cluster as infrastructure as code.
+Compose files define peers, services, and routes in a single YAML document, letting you manage your cluster as infrastructure as code.
 See Declarative Cluster Management for usage.

 License